There was ample opportunity to observe at close range the bearing and expression of Mr. Stimson, Colonel Knox, and Secretary Hull.

 When a new edition was released, the cryptographers were forced to start again.

-The original JNA system replaced the 'Blue' code as Americans called it , and used five-digit numbers, each divisible by three and so usable as a quick, and somewhat reliable, error check, as well as something of a 'crib' to cryptanalysts , giving a total of 33, legal code values.
+enter The original JNA system replaced the 'Blue' code as Americans called it , and used five-digit numbers, each divisible by three and so usable as a quick, and somewhat reliable, error check, as well as something of a 'crib' to cryptanalysts , giving a total of 33, legal code values.
 To make it harder to crack a code value, meaningless additives from a large table or book of five-digit numbers were added arithmetically to each five-digit cipher element.

 JNB had 55, valid words, and while it initially used the same additive list, this was soon changed and the cryptanalysts found themselves entirely locked out again.